 Benefit Description You pay Family planning (cont.)
-High Option Standard Option Prosper See Section 5(b), Surgical and Anesthesia Services for coverage of voluntary sterilization for males and females and section 5(f), Prescription Drug Benefits for oral contraceptives and devices such as diaphragms.
+High Option Standard Option Prosper See Section 5(b), Surgical and Anesthesia Services for coverage of voluntary sterilization and section 5(f), Prescription Drug Benefits for oral contraceptives and devices such as diaphragms.
 Nothing Nothing Nothing Genetic counseling \$15 per primary care office visit \$25 per specialty care office visit \$30 per primary care office visit (nothing for children through age 17) \$40 per specialty care office visit (nothing for children through age 17) \$30 per primary care office visit \$40 per specialty care office visit Not covered: All charges All charges All charges Reversal of voluntary surgical sterilization Infertility services High Option Standard Option Prosper Diagnosis and treatment of infertility, such as: Artificial insemination: Intravaginal insemination (IVI) Intracervical insemination (IUI) Semen analysis Hysterosalpingogram Hormone evaluation Notes: See Section 5(a) Lab, X-ray, and other diagnostic tests, for coverage of diagnostic prescreening testing associated with infertility services, such as an Electrocardiogram (EKG).
 See Section 5(f), Prescription Drug Benefits, for coverage of fertility drugs.
 Infertility is the inability of an individual to conceive or produce conception during a period of 1 year if the female is age 35 or younger, or during a period of 6 months if the female is over the age of 35, or having a medical or other demonstrated condition that is recognized by a Plan physician as a cause of infertility.
-Infertility services are covered for individuals over the age of 18.
-50% of our allowance 50% of our allowance 50% of our allowance
+A Plan physician will determine the appropriate treatment and number of 50% of our allowance 50% of our allowance 50% of our allowance